-One thing that seems to come through in the histories of the Egyptian conquest, spotty as they are, is that Amr was familiar with Egypt to some degree.
+One thing that seems to come through in the histories of the Egyptian conquest, spotty as they are, is that Amr knew Egypt to some degree.
 Again, Egypt wasn’t as familiar to most Arabs as was the Levant, but Amr had spent his pre-military career as a prolific trader and apparently visited Egypt for commercial reasons.
 As a trader, he may also have had imperial contacts feeding him information.
 It’s possible, then, that Amr knew how unsettled the province was.
 He certainly knew how rich Egypt was (the Nile Valley was still the breadbasket of the empire at this point).
 Whether he pitched Umar with talk of riches or of Byzantine weakness it worked, and the caliph authorized an invasion despite some apparent misgivings (see below).
-The size of Amr’s army raises questions about whether it was supposed to conquer Egypt or simply raid it and maybe establish a foothold that the Arabs could later exploit, but I suppose those questions are kind of irrelevant at this point.
+The small size of Amr’s army raises questions about whether it was supposed to conquer Egypt or simply raid it and maybe establish a foothold that the Arabs could later exploit, but I suppose those questions are kind of irrelevant at this point.

 There’s a story that has Umar changing his mind about the invasion and sending a messenger to Amr carrying a letter ordering him to turn back—unless, that is, he’d already invaded Egypt by the time he read the letter.
 Amr, in this tale, has not yet invaded, but realizes what’s in the letter and makes the messenger accompany him as he leads his army into Egypt and then reads the letter.
 This seems like a legend, but since it’s one that doesn’t make Umar look great in hindsight it’s possible that there’s a kernel of truth to it.
 It’s funny, anyway.
 The invasion now a fait accompli, Umar sent Amr around 12,000 additional men, which turned his small expeditionary force into an army that could really do some conquering.
 Amr met the reinforcements outside the city of Heliopolis.

 Without going too far beyond today’s topic, Egypt’s conquest at this point was probably inevitable.
 Babylon was able to hold out for a while—Amr’s army wasn’t equipped for a siege, remember—and capturing Alexandria, Egypt’s real crown jewel, took a while longer, but the Byzantines had just lost a 20,000 man army in one shot and were unable to raise another force large enough to either retake what they’d lost or defend what was still theirs.
-Amr became governor of Egypt and founded Fustat when Umar ordered him to base himself on the eastern side of the Nile rather than at Alexandria, as Amr preferred.
+Amr became governor of Egypt, and founded Fustat when Umar ordered him to base himself on the eastern side of the Nile rather than at Alexandria, as Amr preferred.
 He lost his governorship in 644, when Umar died and the new caliph, Uthman, appointed a close buddy to the job, but he got it back in 658 as a reward for backing Muʿawiyah during the First Fitna.